clarahoffmann/MachineLearning/GP_1D/ReadMe.md

 This code illustrates a one-dimensional Gaussian process regression with and without a conjugate-gradient optimizer.
 The two code files generate a graphical illustration of the case with noiseless and noisy observations.
-The figures are based on Figure 2.5 in "Gaussian Processes in Machine Learning" by Rasmussen & Williams (2006) and Figure 15.3 in "Machine Learning - A Probabilistic Perspective" by Kevin P. Murphy (2012) in R.
+The figures are partly based on Figure 2.5 in "Gaussian Processes in Machine Learning" by Rasmussen & Williams (2006) and Figure 15.3 in "Machine Learning - A Probabilistic Perspective" by Kevin P. Murphy (2012).

 # Output
 The results for the noiseless case look like this: